coryetzkorn/state-svg-defs/README.md

 </svg>
 ```

 If you used a different location for the file, replace `svg` with the path you used.
-To refernce a state other than Missouri, replace `MO` with the appropriate 2-letter abbreivation.
+To reference a state other than Missouri, replace `MO` with the appropriate 2-letter abbreivation.
 Use `USA` for the full continental United States.

 ### Step 3 - Styling icons